-Case Human rights and environmental violations Centerra Gold's mining operations in Mongolia Company/ies Date filed Current status Duration (to date) Centerra Gold Inc 15 March 2012 Filed 1 week Complainants (UMMRL), Oyu Tol MiningWatch Canada, United Mongolian Movement of Rivers and Lakes (UMMRL), Oyu Tolgoi Watch, Southwest Research and Information Center (SRIC), Rights and Accountability in Development (RAID) National Contact Point(s) concerned Canada Guidelines Chapter(s) & paragraph(s) Chapter I (Concepts and Principles), §2; Chapter II (General Policies), §5,10, 11; Chapter IV (Human Rights), §1; Chapter VI (Environment), §1, 2a, 4 operations are prohibited.
-The law protecting the forests and rivers was passed in July 2009, and in 2010 the Mongolian Cabinet issued a list of licences to be revoked, among them Centerra Gold's licences for the Gatsuurt project.
+Case Human rights and environmental violations Centerra Gold's mining operations in Mongolia Company/ies Date filed Curren nt status Duration (to date) Centerra Gold Inc 15 March 2012 Filed 3 months Complainants MiningWatch Canada, United Mongolian Movement of Rivers and Lakes (UMMRL), Oyu Tolgoi Watch, Southwest Research and Information Center (SRIC), Rights and Accountability in Development (RAID) National Contact Point(s) concerned Canada Guidelines Chapter(s) & paragraph(s) Chapter I (Concepts and Principles), §2; Chapter II (General Policies), §5,10, 11; Chapter IV (Human Rights), §1; Chapter VI (Environment), §1, 2a, 4 Issue The complaint, filed by a consortium of Canadian and Mongolian NGOs, alleges that Centerra Gold has violated Mongolian law and the human operations are prohibited.
+The law protecting the forests and rivers was passed in July 2009 and in 2010 the Mongolian Cabinet issued a list of licence be revoked, among them d complain tha 2, and use of ex released arse es to metals into t ocal herders t the forest-clearing plosives have enic and other heavy he Gatsuurt River, too contaminated to

-The complaint, filed by a consortium of Canadian and Mongolian NGOs, alleges that Centerra Gold has violated Mongolian law and the human rights and environment provisions of the OECD Guidelines at its gold mining operations at the Boroo Mine and its Gatsuurt gold deposit in Selenge Province, Mongolia.
+Mongolian law and the human rights and environment provisions of the OECD Guidelines at its gold mining operations at the Boroo Mine and its Gatsuurt gold deposit in Selenge Province, Mongolia.